karri-sek/superMarketBasket/README.md

 This code base contains the implementation details about the Super Market Basket.
 Customers can able to add the items to Basket  or remove items from the Basket.
+### Netlify URL
+Open [https://sekhar-supermarket.netlify.app/](https://sekhar-supermarket.netlify.app/) to view it in the browser.

 ## Tech Stack

 React JS , Java Script , ES6